brettohland/ampersandsoftworks.com/_posts/2022-06-09-iOS-16-formatstyle.md

 Another year, another WWDC.
 The yearly developer conference was firing on all cylinders this year, with some nice additions and one big fix on the `FormatStyle` front.

 > This is only a surface level overview of what's new.
-I'll be updating [fuckingformatstyle](https://fuckingformatstyle)/[goshdarnformatstyle](https://goshdarnformatstyle.com) soon with all of the new details.
+I've updated [fuckingformatstyle](https://fuckingformatstyle)/[goshdarnformatstyle](https://goshdarnformatstyle.com) with all of the new details.

 ---